Does sweating release toxins?

 Originally Published: April 15, 2011 - Last Updated / Reviewed On: April 29, 2015

-After practicing yoga in normal temperatures for years, I recently attended a heated yoga class (heated quite hot: 95 - 100 degrees!).
+After practicing yoga in normal temperatures for years, I recently attended a heated yoga class (heated quite hot: 95 to 100 degrees!).
 The experience left me dizzy, nauseous, and completely enervated.
 Afterwards, I expressed my concern to the teacher, asking why the studio needed to be so hot.
 She "explained" that by sweating, supposedly the body releases "toxins" and that my nausea and dizziness must indicate that I need to "detox."
 Personally, I think I was suffering from heat exhaustion.
 I've heard this silly explanation more than once, as many people seem to believe toxins are released through sweat.
 But is that true???
 And — next question — doesn't exerting oneself in extremely hot temperatures seem like a recipe for dehydration?
 Are their any benefits that make it worthwhile, or is all this heated yoga just nonsense?

 Likes it Cool

 Dear Likes it Cool,

 Though some like it hot, inducing heavy sweating is not an effective method of ridding your body of toxins — though it's very good at ridding your body of vital fluids, potentially leading to dehydration.
 Sweating releases traces of toxins (less than one percent of the body's total content), but in reality, its sole purpose is to prevent overheating.
 The liver and kidneys (not the sweat glands) are the body's true detoxifiers.
 They filter toxins out of the blood and the body releases them through urine and feces.
 When someone is dehydrated, these filtration mechanisms go haywire because of a reduction in the plasma level in the blood causing side effects like you experienced post-workout.